Fire razes David Mark’s house in Benue

 According to one of the workers who confided in our reporter, “it was after desperate efforts to put off the fire failed that men of the Benue State Fire Service in Otukpo were invited.

 “We made every effort to quench the fire but the more we tried the more it continued to spread.
-It was when we noticed that we could not stop it so that it did not burn the guest house that we called fire service,” the worker said.
+It was when we noticed that we could not stop the fire, in the effort to save the guest house from burning, that we called their position fire service,” the worker said.

 The former Senate President was also said to be out of town at the time of the incident.